Tooth Grinding (“Bruxism”)

-Tooth grinding or “bruxism” is common in adults and can have negative affects on both teeth and gums.
+Tooth grinding or “bruxism” is common in adults and can have negative affects on you teeth, gums, facial muscles and jaw.
 The most common form of bruxism occurs when a patient clenches opposing teeth together and moves them laterally in this position under heavy load.
 Many patients are unaware that they clench and grind their teeth while unconscious during a night’s sleep.
-Luckily, there are numerous signs and changes to teeth and gums that alert a dentist that a patient is grinding their teeth.
+Luckily, there are numerous signs and changes which alert a dentist that a patient is grinding their teeth.
 These signs/changes include:

 - Wear or attrition of the enamel and flattening of biting surfaces on posterior teeth